-You will obtain knowledge and an understanding of subjects including speech and hearing sciences, linguistics, and psychology and their application to normal and impaired human communication.
+This non-clinical degree provides knowledge and understanding of subjects including speech and hearing sciences, linguistics, and psychology and their application to normal and impaired human communication.
 This is a unique course that is academically challenging with a strong focus on an understanding and application of research.
-The focus on developing an understanding of the process of human communication is supplemented by optional modules which can be tailored to meet your specific interests and career aspirations.
-Areas of study range from psychology and sociology to media and criminology.
+The focus on developing an understanding of the process of human communication is supplemented by various modules ranging from psychology to media and forensic applications of speech research.

 The following is also required:

 Pass in a QAA recognised Access to HE Diploma in a health or science related subject achieving 60 credits overall with 45 at Level 3 (36 at Distinction and 9 at Merit).
 Applicants must hold GCSE English and Mathematics at grade C (4) or above.

 If your written application is successful, you’ll be asked to visit our campus to confirm your current academic qualifications and your eligibility to study in the UK.
 The Qualifications and Residency Check list details the documents you will need to bring with you.
 During this visit you’ll have the opportunity to meet with current staff and students to find out more about studying Speech and Language Science at City, and to tour our campus and facilities.

 We accept a wide range of European and international qualifications for direct entry to our programmes.
 For more information, please contact email@example.com.

 Extended Project Qualification (EPQ): We welcome applications that include the EPQ.
 Where relevant, this may be included in our offer, resulting in an 'A' Level offer reduced by one grade.